 The nation is prepared to make considerable investments in public safety and disaster relief infrastructure and capacity in response to events of natural or human agency.
 From hurricanes and floods to bio-terrorism, 2-1-1 call centers that already exist in communities, operating 24/7, are the logical platform for building emergency response communication capacity.

-In the wake of the Hurricanes Katrina and Rita, hundreds of thousands of Louisiana, Mississippi, Texas, and Alabama residents called 2-1-1 with a multitude of needs, including shelter, transportation, medical, food and water, construction materials, mental health, and questions about the availability of and application process for federal, state, and nonprofit assistance.
+In the wake of the Hurricanes Katrina and Rita in 2005, hundreds of thousands of Louisiana, Mississippi, Texas, and Alabama residents called 2-1-1 with a multitude of needs, including shelter, transportation, medical, food and water, construction materials, mental health, and questions about the availability of and application process for federal, state, and nonprofit assistance.
 9-1-1 referred non-emergency calls to 2-1-1, freeing up 9-1-1 operators for life-and-death situations.